awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations-create.md

 # Create a Deployment Configuration with CodeDeploy<a name="deployment-configurations-create"></a>

-You can use the AWS CodeDeploy Console, AWS CLI, the CodeDeploy APIs, or an AWS CloudFormation template to create custom deployment configurations\.
+You can use the CodeDeploy console, AWS CLI, the CodeDeploy APIs, or an AWS CloudFormation template to create custom deployment configurations\.

 **Note**
 You cannot create a custom deployment configuration for an Amazon ECS compute platform deployment\.